JoelEB/linode_setup/README.md

 sudo ls -la /etc/nginx/sites-enabled/
 ```

-After this, I was no longer seeing the defautl apache index.html page, however, now my second site was just pointing to my first.
+After this, I was no longer seeing the default apache index.html page, however, now my second site was just pointing to my first.
 Furthermore, I could not access the phptest.php file or any other file that was supposed to be linked in the apache virtual host file (`/var/www/html/secondsite.com/public_html`).

-7. Then I copied and linked the .conf file that was created (when ghost was installed?) for my second site. ~~Not sure if this was actually necessary or not. ~~
+7. Then I copied and linked the .conf file that was created (when ghost was installed?) for my second site.
+~~Not sure if this was actually necessary or not.~~
 Seems like this was definitely necessary based on the solution found below.

 ```